fsprojects/Paket/docs/content/commands/pack.md

     [lang=batch]
     paket pack output nugets symbols

+### Including Reference Projects

+The switch `include-referenced-projects` has several effects.
+1. It iterates referenced projects and adds their dependencies to the package
-You can also include the source of referenced projects, by using the switch `include-referenced-projects`
+2. When combined with the `symbols` switch, will also include the source code of the referenced projects.

   [lockfile]: lock-file.html
   [depfile]: dependencies-file.html